Automatic identification of diagnosis from hospital discharge letters via weakly supervised Natural Language Processing: Results

 \subsection{Diagnosis clustering}

-In the first clustering level, the 15'038 extracted diagnosis strings were grouped into 590 clusters.
+In the bronchiolitis dataset, the 15,038 extracted diagnosis strings were grouped into 590 clusters.
 Cluster sizes varied significantly, from a large cluster of 270 strings to several smaller clusters containing 5 strings.
-Table \ref{tab:clusters} presents the 20 largest clusters, including their sizes and descriptive keywords.
 The subsequent second-level clustering reduced the number of clusters to 135.
+In the bronchitis dataset clusters were 77 and 37, respectively.
+A summary of the main clusters is reported in \ref{app:clustering}.

+The quality of the clustering assignments was evaluated on a random sample of 1,000 diagnosis strings per dataset.
+Figure~\ref{fig:labels-eval}.b reports the proportion of assignments that were manually classified as correct, partially correct, or wrong at both clustering levels.
+Most of the \textit{partially correct} cluster assignments are due to minor variations in disease specification, e.g., \textit{fracture of right hand} assigned to a cluster for \textit{fracture of left hand}, \textit{severe influenza} assigned to a cluster for \textit{mild influenza}.
+A smaller number of cases correspond to diagnoses mentioning multiple symptoms or diseases that only partially match the cluster definition, such as \textit{vomiting and fever} assigned to a cluster describing \textit{fever} alone.